Future of Accounting

 - Having to attend too many meetings (28%)

-- Invest in technology that works for the team: Something that companies don’t often think about is how well do their existing pieces talk to each other?
+- Invest in technology that works for the team: Companies don’t often think about how well their existing pieces talk to each other?
 How does data flow between them?
 Isolated systems can be just as hard to manage and update as manual systems.
-This could be the case of automating AP with a document management system but handling approvals on paper or email.
-An automated AP software will streamline all workflows on a central platform and integrate data into your main financial system.
+It could be the case of automating AP with a document management system but handling approvals on paper or email.
+An automated AP software will streamline all workflows on a central platform and integrate data into your primary financial system.

-- Upskill staff to use the latest tech: whether it’s an AP software such as Beanworks or a project management tool like Monday and Trello – upskilling staff will remain a key strategy for companies.
-A thorough understanding of the different features will help boost productivity across different departments.
+- Upskill staff to use the latest tech: whether it’s an AP software such as Beanworks or a project management tool like Monday and Trello – upskilling staff will remain an essential strategy for companies.
+A thorough understanding of the different features will help boost productivity across various departments.

 During COVID-19, cash flow management became a top priority for vendors.
 But the challenge of timely payment has always been a pain point for vendors.
 Before the pandemic hit, 79% of US businesses still paid at least some bills using paper checks.
-New digital alternatives made it easier, and more convenient to handle payments, both from the hybrid office and remote work locations.
+New digital alternatives made it more accessible and convenient to handle payments, both from the hybrid office and remote work locations.

+Unlike paper checks that have a longer processing cycle, digital payments are fast and easy to process.
 On average, it takes 30 days to complete a single payment, and around 47% of suppliers are paid late.
-This is why one in four companies in North America switched to electronic invoices last year.
-Unlike paper checks that have a longer processing cycle, digital payments are fast and easy to process.
+It’s why one in four companies in North America switched to electronic invoices last year.

 Hybrid working isn’t going away.
 The past year proved that remote working isn’t as inefficient as previously thought – in fact, it is the best way forward.
 If you’re ready to take advantage of the benefits of AP automation, read our guide on How to Build a Case for AP Automation.

 In the hybrid world, finance professionals are at the table when it comes to strategy and decision-making.
-They are thinking ahead and not only reporting on past numbers but also using financial expertise to recommend how their business can become more competitive and prepare for the future.
+They are thinking ahead and reporting on past numbers, and using financial expertise to recommend how their business can become more competitive and prepare for the future.